modular/stack-pr/README.md

 #### submit (alias: export)

-Submit a stack of PRs
+Submit a stack of PRs.

 Options: